For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: TierneyMJ – Shutterstock

-Lots of online retailers have virtual try-on tools which use the webcam on your laptop or phone to show you what the glasses look like on your face.
-These are helpful to a point, but nothing quite matches up to trying glasses on in person – especially if you want to check lens size and comfort.
+Lots of online retailers have virtual try-on tools using the webcam on your laptop or phone to show you what the glasses look like on your face.
+These are helpful to a point, but nothing quite matches up to trying glasses on in person – especially if you want to check the lens size and comfort.

-Not every high street optician will have every pair of glasses, so it could be worth visiting two or three to try as many as possible.
-But, as long as the specs aren't the shop's own brand (or made by a super niche manufacturer), you should be able to find exactly the same pair online far cheaper.
+The range of glasses available will vary across high-street opticians, so it could be worth visiting two or three to try as many as possible.
+But, as long as the specs aren't the shop's own brand (or made by a super niche manufacturer), you should be able to find the same pair online for less.

-To make sure you buy the same pair of glasses online that you tried on in person, make sure to note down the name and number of the model, as well as the lens size.
-These should be printed on the inside of one of the arms, as shown in the picture above.
+To make sure you buy the same pair of glasses online that you tried on in person, note down the name and number of the model, as well as the lens size.
+These should be printed on the inside of one of the arms.

 4. Compare multiple websites for the best price